 “Beep.
 Beep.
 Beep.”
 The loud digital alarm went off.
-Kiyro reached over with his hands as he searched for the loud obnoxious alarm.
-With a couple of attempts he finally was able to silence it with a heavy downward force of his hand.
+Kiyro reached over with his hands as he searched for the audible obnoxious alarm.
+After a couple of attempts, he finally could silence it with a heavy downward force of his hand.
 The alarm clattered and fell to the side.

 “You’re finally awake.”
 Sylph chirped.
 The Embryo Alive glasses automatically turned on.
 A small holographic bird appeared before him on his lap.
 “I was wondering when you would finally get up.
 We got a lot of things to do today.”

 Rubbing his eyes, Kiyro recalled every last thing that happened last night.
 The surreal events that seem to come out of a horror movie happened last night.
-The whole event felt like a dream that he did not know if what happened last night even happened at all.
+So the whole event felt like a dream; he did not know if what happened last night even happened.

 “What are you waiting for?
 We’ve got to help speed up the next World Quest.
 Are you going to act stupid all day long?”
 Sylph chastised him.